heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 [heinzwittenbrink/slides-editorial-processes](https://github.com/heinzwittenbrink/slides-editorial-processes "heinzwittenbrink/slides-editorial-processes")

-# Goals and plan of the course
+## Goals and plan of the course

 ##

 1. Know what editing, editorial processes and an editorial team is
 2. Be able to do consulting for an organisation about the forming and management of an editorial team
-3. Now important factors and influences for the future development of editorial teams
+3. Know important factors and influences for the future development of editorial teams

 ##